-Spatial variables were also introduced into the equations (see Appendix 2).3 Lastly, variables characterizing the climate were introduced into each of these equations.
+Lastly, variables characterizing the climate were introduced into each of these equations.

-3.3 Climatic Data
+2.3.
+Climatic data

 Climatic variables come from Météo-France (monthly data for the period 1970-2000).
-They are: mean annual temperature, temperatures for January and July, number of days with temperatures of less than -5 °C in January and more than 30 °C in July, mean monthly rainfall, rainfall in January and July, number of days' precipitation in January and July.
+They are (cf. descriptive statistics in Appendix 2): mean annual temperature, temperatures for January and July, number of days with temperatures of less than -5 °C in January and more than 30 °C in July, standard deviation of mean January and July temperatures, mean monthly rainfall, rainfall in January and July, number of days' precipitation in January and July, standard deviation of precipitation in January and July.